Xilinx/brevitas/src/brevitas_examples/imagenet_classification/ptq/README.md

 For more information about what are the currently supported quantized layers in Brevitas, check the [following file](https://github.com/Xilinx/brevitas/blob/dev/src/brevitas/graph/quantize.py), where we map the torch compute layers and activations with their corresponding quantized version.

+In this folder it is possible to find a pre-computed `RESULTS_TORCHVISION.csv` file with several quantization combinations evaluated on three different torchvision models (ResNet18, MobileNet V2, ViT B32), as well as the results on the hand defined quantized MobileNet V1 (`RESULTS_IMGCLSMOB.csv`).
+Furthemore, for the torchvision models, we provide a `RESULTS_TORCHVISION_BEST_CONFIGS.csv`, where, for each combination of hardware-related features (e.g., support of per-channel scaling factors), we report the best configurations and their results.

 ## Evaluation flow

 This flow allows to specify which pre-trained torchvision model to quantize and apply PTQ to with the desired quantization configuration.